- This guidance is for England & Wales

 A person can mean more than one individual - for example, if your business is a partnership of two or more people.
 A person can also be a company, a charity (or other not-for-profit organisation), a government department, a local authority or a public authority.

 If you are a trader that allows another person to act in your name or on your behalf you would still be responsible for those contracts - for example, if you employ people to make contracts for digital content with your customers or you sub-contract with someone else to supply all or part of the digital content.

 If you are a trader based outside the UK but market your digital content to UK consumers, you will still be covered by the Act and should seek specialist advice.

-For the purposes of this guide, a 'consumer' is an individual who, in his dealings with a trader, is not acting for the purposes of a business.
-Where a consumer presents himself as a business (for example, by buying goods for personal use from a trade outlet on a trade account) the law does not consider him to be a consumer.
+For the purposes of this guide, a 'consumer' is an individual who, in their dealings with a trader, is acting for purposes wholly or mainly outside their trade, business, craft or profession.
+Where a consumer presents themselves as a business (for example, by buying goods for personal use from a trade outlet on a trade account) the law does not consider them to be a consumer.

 If the trader claims that the buyer is not a consumer and that the buyer's rights are therefore limited, it is for the trader to prove this.